-Information about Christ’s Hospital and all it has to offer.
-From the moment you arrive you’ll see that Christ’s Hospital is a very special place.
+The Christ’s Hospital campus is nothing short of majestic.
+From the moment you arrive you’ll see that it is a very special place.
 Sweeping sports fields, beautiful buildings and our spectacular Quad are immediately visible.

-The majority of pupils and teachers live on site, creating a community where pupils are happy and secure, with an extensive range of activities on their doorstep.
+The majority of pupils and teachers live on site, creating a community where pupils are happy and secure, with a wide range of activities on their doorstep.
 The seven-day week boarding school environment provides the time and space for pupils to develop their interests and talents, and to live and work successfully with others from a diverse range of backgrounds.

 Christ’s Hospital welcomes day pupils who are within a commutable distance from the School.
 Day pupils enjoy all the advantages of a top boarding school with access to an exceptional co-curricular programme.